brunolcarli/Orius/README.md

 $ docker compose up
 ```

-Note: If ypu want the container to run background run `docker-compose up -d`
+Note: If you want the container to run background run `docker-compose up -d`

-You mus create a user and password for your mongo client user.
+You must create a user and password for your mongo client user.
 Find the container hash id with:

 ```
 $ docker ps -a | grep orius